🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-campìre : to camp
+campire : to camp

 cam||re : (accento grave)

-Indicative mood (Indicativo) of the verb campìre
+indicativo campire.
+Indicative mood of the verb campire

 Tempo semplice